SysKitTeam/docs-monitor/requirements/user-permission-requirements.md

 ---
-description: This article discusses the necessary Service Account you need in order to run the SysKit Monitor in various environments and describes deployment scenarios that affect account requirements.
+description: This article discusses the necessary Service Account you need in order to run the Syskit Monitor in various environments and describes deployment scenarios that affect account requirements.
 ---

 # User Permission Requirements

 Please read this article before choosing your service account.

-You can configure SysKit Monitor to run under designated domain account or local user on a particular computer.
-When prompted for the Service Account under **SysKit Monitor Service credentials**, enter a dedicated **service user**.
+You can configure Syskit Monitor to run under designated domain account or local user on a particular computer.
+When prompted for the Service Account under **Syskit Monitor Service credentials**, enter a dedicated **service user**.
 It must have the proper permission to collect the required activity data and proper privileges to store data to your database.

 {% hint style="warning" %}
 **Please note!**
 As a best practice, we recommend setting a service user that is in the Adminstrators or Domain Admins group.
 {% endhint %}

 We recommend using the **domain account** as the service account.
-In order for the account to be eligible for running the SysKit Monitor service, it must have administrative privileges and must have the [**Logon as a service**](../how-to/service-accounts/add-service-user-group-policy.md) permission.
+In order for the account to be eligible for running the Syskit Monitor service, it must have administrative privileges and must have the [**Logon as a service**](../how-to/service-accounts/add-service-user-group-policy.md) permission.

 ## Account setup